grzegorznowak/molecule-provisioning-example/README.md

 * define default and host-specific tests so you know what is to be wanted (TDD, remember?)
 * put in roles for each group in `playbook.yml`
 * take note of variables that need to be defined and add them (either on groups or on per-host level)
-* converge and verify, repeat until works and passes tests.
+* converge and verify, maybe destroy.
+Repeat until works and passes tests.

 ## Using in actual projects